jjgrainger/wp-custom-post-type-class/README.md

 	1, 11, 14, 21, 3, 33, 5

-By adding the option true value Advanced Custom Post Types knows the values must be sorted as integers, if false or undefined, the class will sort columns as string.
+By adding the option true value the values will be sorted as integers, if false or undefined, the class will sort columns as string.

 so for our books example you will use: